 In one sense religion is man's search for God primarily through his own efforts, or through a man-made religion.
 On the other hand, Jesus (or real Christianity) is God's search for man.
 And that makes all the difference in the world.
 Because we are all sinners, it is impossible for us to save ourselves through our own efforts or any man-made religion.
 This is why God, in His eternal love for us, sent His own Son, Jesus, to die on the cross in our place to pay the penalty for all our sins.
 Mankind's salvation is thus found in Jesus Christ alone.
 There is no other way.

 Narrow?
 Yes.
 But had there been any other way, why would Jesus have come to earth as a man to die an excruciating death on a Roman cross to pay the penalty for our sins?
 As Jesus said, "Small is the gate and narrow the road that leads to life and only a few find it."3

 So the important question is not, are you religious?
-Or, do you belong to a Christian denomination, or are you a member of a Christian church, but have you accepted Jesus as your Savior?
-Is your trust in him and him alone for your eternal salvation?
+Or, do you belong to a Christian denomination, or are you a member of a Christian church; rather, it is, have you accepted Jesus as your Savior?
+Is your trust in Him and Him alone for your eternal salvation?
 As Jesus said, "I am the way and the truth and the life.
-No one comes to the Father [God] except through me."4
+No one comes to the Father [God] except through me.4

 If in doubt, be sure to read the article, "How to Be Sure You're a Real Christianówithout having to be religious" at: http://tinyurl.com/8glq9.

-Suggested prayer: "Dear God, thank you for your 'so great salvation' provided through the death of your Son, Jesus, on the cross for my sins and to give to me the gift of eternal life.
-And Jesus, because you died for me, help me to live for you always in all ways.
-Thank you for hearing and answering my prayer.
-Gratefully, in Jesus' name, amen."
+Suggested prayer: "Dear God, thank You for Your 'so great salvation' provided through the death of Your Son, Jesus, on the cross for my sins and to give to me the gift of eternal life.
+And Jesus, because You died for me, help me to live for You always in all ways.
+Thank You for hearing and answering my prayer.
+Gratefully, in Jesus's name, amen."